-For the love of fine stories… First, I wrote a memoir, that was twelve years ago.
+For the love of fine stories… First, I wrote a memoir, that was eighteen years ago.
 It was easy to write my story, it was not easy to write about me but I did and I was hooked, not just on writing but storytelling.

-About Susan A. Jennings was born in Britain of a Canadian mother and British father.
-Both her Canadian and British heritages are often featured in her writing and it did in fact, inspired her to write The Blue Pendant Book I of The sackville Trilogy a perfect example of a trans-Atlantic saga that spans more than thirty years 1913 – 1947.
+About: Susan A. Jennings was born in Britain of a Canadian mother and British father.
+Both her Canadian and British heritages are often featured in her writing and it did in fact, inspired her to write The Blue Pendant Book I of The Sackville Trilogy a perfect example of a trans-Atlantic saga that spans more than thirty years 1913 – 1947.

 Who is Susan?
 Through the words, she reads.
 My favorite genres: mystery and historical fiction.
 My favorite authors are Anne Perry, Victorian mysteries, I get a double fix with mystery and history, Elizabeth George, mysteries in current settings and P.D.James, current and historical.
-Other authors are Elizabeth Gilbert, historical science and self-reflection, Bryce Courtenay, historical Africa and Australia and Maeve Binchy historical Ireland, Paula Mclain, historical novelist featuring famous author Ernest Hemmingway, and Susanna Kearsley and Kate Morton’s time slip novels.
+Other authors are Elizabeth Gilbert, historical science and self-reflection, Bryce Courtenay, historical Africa and Australia and Maeve Binchy historical Ireland, Paula Mclain, historical novelist featuring famous author Ernest Hemmingway, and Susanna Kearsley and Kate Morton’s, time slip novels.
 Canadian authors Cathy Marie Buchanan, Nancy Reichler and Tanys Rider, authors who have set their novels in historical times and many more, too many to mention.
-My Books page
+My Books Page

 One thing that struck me was that each of these authors writes about strong female characters.
-I have a great deal of admiration for women who have struggled for recognition or faught under an unfair system, especially the brave women of history who have paved the way for future generations.
+I have a great deal of admiration for women who have struggled for recognition or fought under an unfair system, especially the brave women of history who have paved the way for future generations.
 Perhaps this reveals my secret.
 Do your favourite authors reveal any of your secrets?

 For the love of writing ...
 That could be my mantra except it took me several decades to admit to it, and I am not going to admit how many.
 My advice to young writers; embrace your passion; weave the writing into your current lives.
 Waiting until the family is grown, the new career is on its way or retirement is looming will only deprive you of many hours, months and years of the pleasure of writing.

-To contact Susan go to the contact page, Susan loves to hear from you.
+Contact Susan go to the contact page, Susan loves to hear from you.